Hangz-nju-cuhk/Talking-Face-Generation-DAVS/README.md

 Create the default folder "checkpoints" and put the checkpoint in it or get the CHECKPOINT_PATH
 ```

-* Samples for testing can be found in this [folder](https://drive.google.com/open?id=1ykjOZwwFfyP2V1vdUVsm2v4r1QSM-uxa).This is a pre-processed sample from the [Voxceleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/) Dataset.
+* Samples for testing can be found in this [folder](https://drive.google.com/open?id=1ykjOZwwFfyP2V1vdUVsm2v4r1QSM-uxa).
+This is a pre-processed sample from the [Voxceleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/) Dataset.

 * Run the testing script for generation from video: